Research

 Understanding seasonal population dynamics, including how people move through landscapes at different times of year, is fundamental to understanding malaria transmission.
 Agricultural cycles, religious gatherings, school terms, and economic migration all shape when and where people are exposed to malaria risk.

 This research stream integrates multiple data sources including smartphone location histories, Meta Activity Space Map data, WorldPop population models, and point-of-interest data to characterise seasonal shifts in population distribution and mobility.
-These dynamics are analysed within a malaria transmission modelling framework to improve the precision and timeliness of risk mapping.
+These dynamics are analysed within a malaria transmission modelling framework to improve the precision and timeliness of risk mapping across endemic settings.

 Fine-scale transmission mapping

-In Zanzibar, cases are attributed to place of residence, but a majority of transmission occurs outdoors, away from home.
+In many endemic settings, cases are attributed to place of residence, but a majority of transmission occurs outdoors, away from home.
 Construction sites, agricultural fields, and evening gathering spots are likely true transmission foci, yet they go unmapped.
-This research identifies and characterises true micro-transmission sources and sinks by combining individual-level smartphone location data from malaria-positive cases with parasite genomics, point-of-interest data, and remote sensing.
+This research identifies and characterises micro-transmission sources and sinks by combining individual-level location data from malaria-positive cases with parasite genomics, point-of-interest data, and remote sensing.

-By tracking where cases spent time during peak vector biting hours (18:00–06:00), and applying spatial clustering algorithms to identify hotpops and hotspots, we produce fine-scale maps that enable precisely targeted interventions.
-The AI centred, autoML driven approach to identifying transmission sources and hotspots is more resource-efficient than blanket indoor approaches.
+By tracking where cases spent time during peak vector biting hours and applying spatial clustering algorithms to identify hotspots, we produce fine-scale maps that enable precisely targeted interventions.
+Our AI-centred, AutoML-driven approach to identifying transmission sources is more resource-efficient than blanket indoor approaches, and designed to be adaptable across diverse transmission settings.

 Importation pathway analysis

-Over 60% of malaria cases detected in Zanzibar are linked to importation from mainland Tanzania, yet importation is not routinely incorporated into intervention planning.
-This research characterises and predicts regional-scale importation pathways, using aggregated mobile phone data, call records, and parasite genomics to identify the mainland source regions, travel corridors, entry points, and destination sinks that drive sustained transmission.
+In pre-elimination settings, a substantial proportion of malaria cases are linked to importation, yet importation is rarely incorporated into routine intervention planning.
+This research characterises and predicts importation pathways using aggregated mobile phone data, call records, and parasite genomics to identify source regions, travel corridors, entry points, and destination sinks that drive sustained transmission.

 AutoML integration for near real-time analysis